dgurudot/tg/alpaca-paper.md

  - Step 5: Set the "Secret Key" and "API Key ID" in TradeGrub app for your Alpaca account for paper trading

 # Known Limitations for Alpaca Account
- - Extended hours are not supported.
+ - 1. Extended hours are not supported.
- - Number of symbols are limited to 30.
+ - 2. Number of symbols are limited to 30.
- - Net Change and Volume information not available.
+ - 3. Net Change and Volume information not available.
 Position cards would not show Red or Green color.
- - Account activity is not available.
+ - 4. Account activity is not available.
 Orders and Positions are not updated immediately after completion on Pro Order screen.

+ Note: You could avoid #1 - #3 limitations by using alternative data source (TD Ameritrade as an example).